-The Bachelor of Science in Elementary Education degree provides students with the understanding and skills necessary to prepare them for careers or professions teaching or working with children in various roles.
+The Bachelor of Science in Elementary Education degree is an integrated california multiple subjects credential program that provides students with the understanding and skills necessary to prepare them for careers or professions teaching or working with children in various roles.
 The curriculum for the education degree involves more than one discipline, fostering the understanding of people, nations, institutions, history, arts, sciences, and core courses for educators including a required two term, full-time, student teaching experience.
 The Bachelor of Science in Elementary Education is a Multiple Subject Credential Preparation program for students in California interested in teaching at the TK-6 level.